hvianna/audioMotion.js/README.md

 ## Features

-* High-resolution (retina / HiDPI ready) real-time audio spectrum analyzer
+* High-resolution (retina / HiDPI ready) real-time audio spectrum analyzer with fullscreen support
-* Fullscreen support at up to 60 frames per second
 * Logarithmic frequency scale with customizable range
-* Visualize discrete frequencies, or octave bands based on the equal tempered scale
+* 10 visualization modes: visualize discrete frequencies, or octave bands based on the equal tempered scale
-* 10 visualization modes, with optional vintage LED and variable luminance effects
+* 17 beautiful color gradients, with optional vintage LEDs and variable luminance effects
-* 17 beautiful color gradients
 * Customizable Web Audio API parameters (FFT size, sensitivity and time-smoothing)
-* HTML5 audio player for MP3, AAC (M4A), OGG and FLAC files (codec support may vary depending on browser and operating system)
+* HTML5 audio player supports MP3, AAC (m4a), OGG and FLAC files (support may vary depending on browser)
 * Visual file explorer and play queue with drag-and-drop functionality
 * Support for M3U playlists (`m3u` and `m3u8` file extensions)
 * Visualize audio from your microphone (or "stereo mix", if your soundcard supports it)